 The Harmonist presents its environmental project, “The Droplet”, designed to highlight the urgency of issues relating to global warming and water scarcity and conservation.
-The installation’s inaugural showing is under way from 6 to 20 September at the AD INTERIEURS 2017 exhibition held at Monnaie de Paris.
+The installation’s inaugural showing was held from 6 to 20 September at the AD INTERIEURS 2017 exhibition at Monnaie de Paris.

 “How do we use water resources?
 How will global warming affect people’s lives in the near future?
 How can we change our approach to problems relating to water resources?

 Our project is designed to provide a platform for discussion on these issues of paramount importance for humanity.